D-JSPHY/D10SA/README.md

 - 👋 Hi, I’m @D10SA
-- 👀 I’m interested in fronted
+- 👀 I’m interested in video game development and hardware programming
-- 🌱 I’m currently learning machéni learnig
+- 🌱 I’m currently electronics, Python and video game programming
-- 💞️ I’m looking to collaborate on Javascript and MySQL
+- 💞️ I’m looking to collaborate on Python and c++
 - 📫 How to reach me ...

 <!---